 But maybe you’re trying to cut down on the sweets.
 Still, sometimes you just need a nice dessert, right?

 What if I told you this grain free double chocolate skillet brownie had a serving of vegetables inside, and a good dose of fiber and vitamin A, too?
 One serving of this brownie has over 100% of your daily dose of vitamin A, in fact!

-Yes, they work well for baking skillet desserts or apple crisp, or even cornbread!
+I used a cast iron skillet to make this, because cast iron works well for baking skillet desserts or apple crisp, or even cornbread!